Fill your College Details

 Colors of C Language Graphics

-Colors play an important role in graphics program in C by making programs visually engaging.
-Graphics libraries in C offer functions that manipulate and apply colors to the output.
+Colours play an essential role in any graphics program in C, adding vibrancy and depth to the visuals created through graphics functions, such as setcolor() and floodfill().
+Graphics libraries in C offer functions that manipulate and apply colours to the output.
 The most widely used scheme in C is the RGB (Red, Green, Blue) model.

-Combining these values allows you to create millions of unique colors for designing vibrant visuals.
-Many graphics libraries also offer predefined color constants to simplify implementation.
+Combining these values lets you create millions of unique colours for vibrant visuals.
+Many graphics libraries also offer predefined colour constants to simplify implementation.

-You can set the color of graphical elements using functions from the graphics library.
+You can set the colour of graphical elements using functions from the graphics library.
 For instance, in the graphics.h library, the setcolor() function sets the drawing color.
-To set the color to red, you use:
+To set the colour to red, you use:

 set color(RED);

 Once set, the subsequent graphical elements will be drawn in red.
-You can also create custom colors by specifying RGB values.
+You can also create custom colours by specifying RGB values.
 For example, to create purple:

 set color(COLOR(128, 0, 128));